Ryan-Small/jbw/README.md

 #### Creating an Agent

-  Use the *com.harbinger.jbw.example.SixPoolAgent* class from the *test* directory as a concrete example.
+  * Use the *com.harbinger.jbw.example.SixPoolAgent* class from the *test* directory as a concrete example.
+  * At the moment it may be easier to write the code directly within the JBW project as dll and Chaoslauncher are required.

   1. Create a new project and add JBW to the classpath.
   2. Create a class that extends the *com.harbinger.jbw.BroodwarAgent* class.